starjob42/datasetjsp/README.md

 # Cloning the repository and downloading the dataset

-This repository contains large files managed by Git Large File Storage (LFS).
+This repository contains the dataset named "jssp_llm_format_120k.json" by Git Large File Storage (LFS).
 Follow the steps below to ensure you can properly clone the repository and access the large files.

 ## Prerequisites